Marcowic/FileParser/README.md

 By default, the spring server should run on http://localhost:8080

 Use that as the base URL and append the following endpoints.
+I used PostMan for testing.

 To upload the resource file, use `/api/v1/files/upload` and attach the file to the request.

-In PostMan, add the file to the form-data, and hit `Send and Download` option:
+In PostMan, add the file to the form-data, and select the `Send and Download` option when sending the request:

 ![upload.png](upload.png)

 Control the feature flag by using `/api/v1/flags/{flag}` providing a `status` field for a boolean in the request body.